jbdatascience/cookiecutter-OasisModel/{{cookiecutter.project_slug}}/README.md

 The log files to check are `/var/log/apache/error.log` (Apache error log), `/var/log/apache/access.log` (Apache request log), and `/var/log/oasis/keys_server.log` (the keys server Python log).
 In case of request timeout issues you can edit the `Timeout` option value (in seconds) in the file `/etc/apache2/sites-available/oasis.conf` and restart Apache (`service apache2 restart`).

+## Building the Sphinx docs

+The Sphinx docs source files are contained in the `docs` subfolder.
+To build a fresh set of docs please do this within a `virtualenv` first created in the base of the repository

+    virtualenv venv
+    source venv/bin/activate

+Now you can install Sphinx and the Python requirements for the individual subpackages/Git submodules

+    sudo -H pip install Sphinx
+    pip install -r src/oasis_keys_server/requirements.txt
+    pip install -r src/oasis_utils/requirements.txt

+The Sphinx configuration file is `docs/conf.py` and to do a fresh build please run the command

+    make html

+from `docs`.